 Images should be submitted by uploading using our online form.
 If you have problems, please send an email to MVCC_GlennieComp@googlegroups.com

 Each digital image may have a maximum width of 1400 pixels and a maximum height of 1050 pixels.
 The image must be submitted in JPEG (.jpg) format.
 It is suggested that the image resolution be at least 100 and that the color space be sRGB.

 Unlike previous years there is no special file naming convention required.
 Each image should be titled.
-Titles should be 50 characters or less including only characters a-z, A-Z, 0-9, space and underscore.
+Titles should be 50 characters or less including characters a-z, A-Z, 0-9, space and underscore.
 No other characters are allowed.